 On the visual front, I was impressed by the games use of lightning and varying environments.
 The vehicles themselves are futuristic in style and are very reminiscent of those from roll cage.
 The added customization options and infinite color combinations and decals are a nice touch, and you shouldn’t see two players looking precisely the same.
 Playing the game on an Xbox One X, the frame rate appeared to be silky smooth.
 The sound design in GRIP is utterly fantastic.
 The heavy rock inspired soundtrack from the London-based independent record label, Hospital Records, features a great selection of licensed drum & bass tracks.

 GRIP: Combat Racing is a blast from the past, with intense racing and thrilling arena-based competition.
 The developers set out to make a modern Rollcage and have thoroughly succeeded.
 The inclusion of split-screen multiplayer, a rarity these days, is much appreciated, especially with the highly customizable online experience.Note: GRIP: Combat Racing was reviewed on Xbox One.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.